-Christmas marks the beginning of a Kingdom without end and everlasting life with God (Is.
-9. 6, 7).
+Christmas marks the earthly beginning of a Kingdom without end and everlasting life with God (Is.
+9.6, 7).
+And His Kingdom comes on earth as it is in heaven at the expense of the reign of the devil.

-But Christmas also marks an ending - the end of the reign of Satan.
+Because Christmas also marks an ending-the end of the reign of Satan.
 When the devil tempted Adam and Eve, and humankind fell into sin, a great insult was done by man against the honor of God.
-Human beings handed the devil a victory which he indulged for thousands of years - but which could not last forever.
+Happiness became a fleeting, unsatisfying experience.
+Human beings handed the devil a victory which he indulged for thousands of years, but which could not last forever.